gmarnold/Unity-Create-with-Code/README.md

 ![foodfight](https://user-images.githubusercontent.com/50962446/232928365-e4cff361-b92c-497d-9658-b91ddc942019.png)

-This is a top-down view game where the player shoots pizza at animals coming from the top of the screen in order to feed them.
+This is a top-down view game where the player shoots cookies at animals coming from the top of the screen in order to feed them.
 In this project, I learned basic gameplay features, randomly generating game objects, and collision detection.

 ## Prototype 3 - Running Through the Forest